 Expanding the client brief, we looked to add further value by creating a dynamic and sculptural building that enhances its historic surroundings while incorporating new public space and greenery.

 Responding to Context

 The curves of the large plate glass windows within the colonnade echo the modernist façade of the Grade II* listed Peter Jones department store nearby, while pioneering technology continues that spirit of glazing experimentation.
-A bespoke steel frame allows the panels within the three wider openings to be retractable, completely opening up the ground floor space during fine weather and allowing the restaurant to spill onto the surrounding Duke of York Square, while the roof continues to provide shade.
+A bespoke steel frame allows the panels within the three wider openings to be retractable, completely opening up the ground floor space.
+This allows the restaurant to spill onto the surrounding Duke of York Square during fine weather while the roof continues to provide shade.

 Although similar retraction systems have been installed outside the UK, all have used straight panels.
-This makes the restaurant the first example of a retractable curved glass system in the world, while celebrating a mechanism that is as strikingly simple as a weighted sash window, sliding down gracefully into a basement trench.
+This makes the restaurant the first example of a retractable curved glass system worldwide, celebrating a mechanism that is as strikingly simple as a weighted sash window, sliding down gracefully into a basement trench.